wolgemoth/FinalYearProject/README.md

 #### Windows

-Building for Windows is not yet supported as I have yet to implement and test a build system for the Windows platform.
+Building for Windows is not yet supported.
+This will be added in the future.

 ### Dependencies